-As we navigate through the rocky world of COVID-19, lockdowns slowly ease and the full extent of change in our communities becomes more realised.
+As we navigate the changing face of COVID-19, lockdowns become tier systems, and the extent of change in our communities becomes fully realised.
 With health and financial worries shaping our world, we’re seeing the return of the savvy shopper – a conscious consumer looking more than ever to invest in purposeful purchases.
 Many well-established brands are struggling to react to this increased consumer awareness, allowing smaller direct-to-consumer brands to fill the void.
 But as we grapple with the new normal (a term we’re all thoroughly sick of) we’re seeing people invest in products that help aid personal recalibration, and the backing of brands that actively engage a sense of betterment as a core value.

 'One of the major drivers coming out of the lockdown period is how we reconsider our homes and the spaces we inhabit most, and what they mean to us as human beings.'

 Undoubtedly, ‘brand purpose’ is a marketing buzzword we’ve come to loathe over the years, as it often results in empty brand statements followed by a lack of substantial change.
 It’s not enough to speak on a subject important to your consumer, you must live it.
 As Charlotte Goodman, Director of People & Purpose at Virgin Group says ‘Brands need to be alert, transparent and consultative in their approach.’ to find ways of cementing their customer-facing brand pillars into real change within their organisations.